Acceptable compact Lie groups: Abstract

 \section{Abstract}

-{This paper contributes to the goal of classifying acceptable compact Lie groups.
-We show that for a connected compact semisimple Lie group to be acceptable it is necessary and sufficient that it is isomorphic to a direct product of the groups $\SU(n)$, $\Sp(n)$, $\SO(2n+1)$, $\G_2$, $\SO(4)$.} \endabstract
+In this paper we show that for a connected compact Lie group to be acceptable it is necessary and sufficient that its derived subgroup is isomorphic to a direct product of the groups $\SU(n)$, $\Sp(n)$, $\SO(2n+1)$, $\G_2$, $\SO(4)$.
+We show that there are invariant functions on $\SO_{4}(\mathbb{C})^{2}$ which are not generated by 1-argument invariants, though the group $\SO_{4}(\mathbb{C})$ is acceptable.